Mercury and cyanide are often used to extract gold from mines.

 That's because it is.

-The environmental impact of a gold mine is just as toxic,
+The environmental impact of a gold mining operation lasts a lot longer than the mine itself.

 In Indonesia, more than 10.5 million hectares of rainforest land is used for mining.
 That's 2.7 million football fields' worth of jungle being deforested each year.